-See "Specifying a Language for an NLM" in Chapter 7 of Supervising the Network.
+See Specifying a Language for an NLM in Supervising the Network .

 Setting the Language of the Console Keyboard

 Set the server keyboard type by loading KEYB.NLM and executing the KEYB console command.

 You can change the keyboard type anytime.
 It is not necessary to reboot the server.